-Possessions – their nature, their quality, their perceived desirability – reflect upon the character, morals and principals of the owner or custodian.
+Possessions reflect who you are or wish to be – their nature, their quality, their perceived desirability – reflect upon the character, morals and principals of the owner or custodian.
 Possessions evoke a dependency upon them as well as imposing obligations upon the possessor.
 Whilst a Thing can sometimes give pleasure, maybe even a sense of wellbeing, it is also true that the weight of the responsibilities of ownership are often greater than any reward they bring.

 Having possessions makes it impossible for a Human Being to simply Be.